USS Norfolk (DL-1): CLK-2

 A projected sister ship, to be named New Haven, was deferred and then cancelled in favor of the smaller and less expensive s, due to the high cost ($61.9 million, $ today) of Norfolk.
 While Norfolk was fully combat ready, she was effectively a one ship class experiment that tested new ASW weapons and concepts.

 Memorials

 Two of Norfolks 3″/70 gun mounts were saved from the scrap heap and were on display at the Naval Training Center in Orlando, Florida.
 When NTC-Orlando closed, the Boca Raton Community High School's NJROTC requested custodianship of the mounts.
 The guns then stood near the east end zone of the football field in Boca Raton, Florida.
 The two mounts were then moved to Naval Station Norfolk by November 2020 and with the help of volunteers of current and former military personnel have been in the process of cleaning and preserving them in preparation for their display in front of Commander Naval Surface Force Atlantic headquarters.
+In May of 2026 the guns were placed on display by Gate 2.